RakshithRAcharya/micro-service-e-commerce/README.md

 # micro-service-e-commerce
 a microservices-based system that manages a simple e-commerce application.
-The system should handle user authentication, product management, and order processing.
+The system will handle user authentication, product management, and order processing.